 Second, the artificial leg is highly symbolic.
 Our main character feels she has lost a part of herself when she lost her husband.
 Heidi serves as a contrast character but in a way that’s physically apparent — some people get the emotional equivalent of an artificial limb after bereavement, which means they’re never quite the same but are able to function nonetheless.
 In contrast, others never manage to get to that point, forever stuck in utter despair because you feel incomplete.

 “Did I tell you this is her fourth leg?
 Her fifth, actually, if you count the first.
 The original limb.”
 I reach across and pour us both more wine.
 “Do you suppose she keeps them all?
 Do you suppose she has them locked up somewhere?
 Like Bluebeard’s wives?

 In the Bluebeard fairytales, a broken man murders a succession of wives.
 This is a sort of modern, gender-flipped version in which a bereft wife symbolically ‘murders’ her own chance at happiness with (not coincidentally) five people in this story: The three women in the kitchen, who she might otherwise have become friends with, and with Kevin, her friend/boyfriend.

 Like the first person narrator, the reader is a visitor in Heidi’s kitchen.
 Like the narrator we, too, feel left out of the discussion between woman friends who obviously have a long backstory and know each other well.
 This is a relatable situation — we’ve all been the newcomer at some point.
 It’s an uncomfortable feeling.

-This is the narrator’s initial Weakness.
-Drill one layer deeper — her One Great Weakness — the weakness that is ruining her life is that she is failing to achieve new and meaningful human connections since her husband died.
+This is the narrator’s initial Shortcoming.
+Drill one layer deeper — her One Great Shortcoming — the shortcoming that is ruining her life is that she is failing to achieve new and meaningful human connections since her husband died.

 Extrapolating from that: The reason she doesn’t want to get close to anyone is because people just up and die on you.
 Why risk your feelings like that?